-To play Turkey Waddle, you're going to need an inflatable turkey (which goes for just $13 on Amazon).
-Before you start playing, identify a starting point and an end point, about 40 feet or so apart.
-(Any longer, and the game will be too hard; any shorter, too easy.)
+To play Turkey Waddle, you're going to need an inflatable turkey.
+Before you start, identify a starting point and an endpoint, about 40 feet or so apart.
+(Any longer, the game will be too hard; any shorter, too easy.)
 Then, break up into small teams.
 To play, each team member, taking turns, has to place the turkey between their legs and complete the course—both directions!—without dropping the turkey.
 The first team in which every member completes the task without dropping the turkey wins!

-Mad Libs is always a blast, and this Thanksgiving-themed version will certainly help break the ice and keep the dinner conversation from drifting into controversial topics.
+Mad Libs is always a blast, and these Thanksgiving-themed stories like these from from Woo!
+Jr. will certainly help break the ice and keep the dinner conversation from drifting into controversial topics.
 Thanksgiving Mad Libs is exactly what it sounds like: the normal Mad Libs you all know and love, except with Thanksgiving-themed stories and prompt sheets.
 Your whole family will gobble it up.

 Contrary to what the name implies, you won't toss a single pumpkin while playing Pumpkin Toss.
 Fans of Cornhole—that beanbag-tossing game present in every brewery from Portland to Portland—will especially enjoy this DIY Thanksgiving game.
 To prepare ahead, make two Jack-o'-lantern cutouts from cardboard the day before.
 The Jack-o'-lanterns should be large enough to have wholes a bean bag can pass through.
 Once all the guests arrive, divide into two teams and get tossing.
 The team to score the most points wins the game.

-If you want the kids out of the way while you enjoy some adult conversations with your guests, fall back on this classic.
+If you want the kids out of the way while you enjoy some adult conversation, fall back on this classic.
 But, since it's Turkey Day and all, rather than a donkey, cut a turkey out of cardboard.
-Then, make some colorful feathered tails and have the kids (blindfolded, as with the donkey version) see if they can't pin them in the right place.
+Then, make some colorful feathered tails and have the kids (blindfolded, as with the donkey version) see if they can pin them in the right place.

 Roll-a-Turkey is a game of chance centered around something everyone loves: M&Ms. The folks at Unoriginal Mom have printable makeshift boards featuring a turkey with five "feathers."
-First, roll the die.
+To play, first, roll the die.
 Each number correlates to a color of M&M:

 - Roller's choice!